DhairyaS450/track-ai-web/TOS.md

 **Effective Date:** January 27, 2025

-Welcome to TaskTide AI (“we,” “us,” or “our”).
+Welcome to TidalTasks AI (“we,” “us,” or “our”).
 By accessing or using our website and services (collectively, “Services”), you agree to be bound by these Terms of Service (“Terms”).
 If you do not agree to all the terms and conditions herein, please do not use our Services.

 ---

 ## 1. Overview

 1. **Service Description**
-   TaskTide AI is an AI-powered scheduling and productivity app tailored for students.
+   TidalTasks AI is an AI-powered scheduling and productivity app tailored for students.
 Our Services include features like calendar integration, study session planning, analytics, and a chatbot interface.

 2. **Eligibility**
-   You must be at least 13 years of age to use TaskTide AI.
+   You must be at least 13 years of age to use TidalTasks AI.
 If you are under 18, you represent that you have obtained parental or guardian consent to use our Services.

 ---

 ## 2. Acceptance of Terms

 1. **Binding Agreement**
-   These Terms form a legally binding agreement between you and TaskTide AI.
+   These Terms form a legally binding agreement between you and TidalTasks AI.

 2. **Additional Policies**
    You also agree to our [Privacy Policy](privacy), which explains how we handle your personal information.